mikeoleary/mikeoleary.github.io/_posts/2026-04-29-ai-vs-fundamentals.md

 When you configure an F5 BIG-IP, you work with objects that have precise, non-overlapping definitions.
 A *VIP* (Virtual IP) is the front-end address that external clients connect to.
 A *virtual server* is the F5 configuration object that listens on that VIP and applies policies.
 These terms are close enough in everyday language that a reasonable person — or a language model — might use them interchangeably.
 In the F5 management plane, they are not interchangeable.
 Conflating them means you are operating on the wrong object, applying the wrong policy, and potentially taking down traffic for a production service while believing you are doing something benign.

 Now expose your network automation layer as MCP tools.
 Name one `get_virtual_server_config` and another `get_vip_status`.
 Ask an LLM agent to "check the load balancer for the payments service."
 Which tool does it call?
 It depends entirely on which description the model finds semantically closer to "load balancer" and "check."
 There is no compilation step to catch the mismatch.
 There is no type system enforcing the distinction.
-There is a probability distribution over tokens, and at its peak is whichever tool description the model's training made most salient.
+There is a probability, and a reliance on the description of the tools learned by the model.

 This is what I mean by *Abstraction Debt* — when human operators lose understanding of the systems they govern.
 The debt is not visible in normal operations.
-It becomes visible when you need it most: during an incident, when you are trying to understand what the agent actually did and why.
+It becomes visible when you need it: during an incident, when you are trying to understand what the agent actually did and why, when you are trying to teach others, etc.

 ---